Modern Battles II: Four Contemporary Conflicts: Gameplay

 The three hypothetical games (Bundeswehr, DMZ, and Yugoslavia) borrow the "untried unit" rule from SPI's Panzergruppe Guderian wargame: Units of each type are shuffled and placed in starting positions upside down so that neither player is aware of their combat strengths.
 When each unit is engaged in combat for the first time, the unit counter is flipped right side up to display its actual combat strength.

 In addition to the common rules used by all four games, each game also has a few unique rules that are germane to its situation: special terrain, specialized units, city combat, command problems, and even nuclear weapons.

 Publication history

 SPI published their first "quadrigame", Blue and Gray, a set of four American Civil War battles, in 1975.
 The format proved very popular, and SPI quickly produced more quadrigames, the next being Modern Battles, which also proved to be a popular product.

-In 1977, SPI released a sequel to Modern Battles titled Modern Battles II, with four games featuring four new game designers with graphic design by Redmond A. Simonsen.
+In 1976, company president Jim Dunnigan decided to release a sequel to Modern Battles and thought it would be a good opportunity to allow people outside the design department to try their hand at game design.
+These included the company librarian Virginia Mulholland; Joseph Balkoski, who had just joined SPI after earning a master's degree in History; Mark Herman, who had also just graduated with a bachelor's degree in history; and Phil Kosnett, a 15-year-old who was still attending high school while working part-time at SPI.
+Each of them was assigned one of the four games that would appear in the new boxed set, which was released in 1977 as Modern Battles II with graphic design by Redmond A. Simonsen.
 The sequel also proved to be popular, rising as high as #4 on SPI's Top Ten Bestseller List.

 The four games in the collection were also released as individual games, packaged as "folio games" (games enclosed in a cardstock double LP-type folder.)